 Click SEARCH.
-The search results list displays all shipments that are accessible based on your login location.
+The search results list displays all shipments as per the search criteria entered.
 Note: Click the header of the column with which you want to sort the results.
-For more information about how to sort the search results, see Sorting Search Results in Managing the Common Application Functions section.
+For more information about how to sort the search results, see Sorting Search Results

-Creating a Biospecimens Shipment

-Note: Only a Collection Site user can create a biospecimens shipment.

-To create a biospecimens shipment:

-Log on to the application using your logon credentials.

-The home page appears.

-Point to the arrow of the BMS tab, and then click Shipments.

-The Shipment Search page appears.